iceededpple/hackmudtheme/README.md

 I/We are not associated with BetterDiscord or Discord.

-Use Better Discord and/or the Theme(s) listed in this github at your own risk.
+Use BetterDiscord and/or the Theme(s) listed in this github at your own risk.

 I/We are not responsible for any damages caused by BetterDiscord or This theme - be it directly or indirectly.